valtimo-platform/valtimo-documentation/extending-valtimo/access-control/create-relation-between-resources.md

 to the related resource.
 Some mappers come packaged with Valtimo.
 Which mappers these are can be found on the [reference page](/reference/modules/authorization.md).

-When a mapper exists to another resource a condition of type container can be used to nest conditions on the related resource.
+When a mapper to another resource exists, a condition of type container can be used to nest conditions on the related resource.
 This condition has a conditions array that can be used to define conditions that apply to the related resource.

-If for example we wanted users with role `ROLE_USER` to only be able to view meetings for Documents that are assigned to them, the following configuration can be used.
+For example, if we want users with role `ROLE_USER` to only be able to view meetings for Documents that are assigned to them, the following configuration can be used.

 ```json